 These dividend powerhouses constitute the S&P 500 High Yield Dividend Aristocrat Index, an official index of the 50-plus highest dividend yielding stocks in the S&P Composite 1500.
 This Aristocrat Index is maintained by Standard & Poor’s, which every December updates the list of companies that make the grade.

 By its very nature, a Dividend Aristocrat tends to be a large and stable blue-chip company with a strong balance sheet.
 Many of these companies are familiar names that produce household brands.
 Because of their strong balance sheets and financial wherewithal, they tend to weather market ups and downs.

-Case-in-point: During the financial crash of 2008, the Dividend Aristocrat Index fell 22%, whereas the S&P 500 fell 38%.
-That’s just the sort of shelter you need as storm clouds gather again.
+During 2008, the Dividend Aristocrat Index fell 22%, whereas the S&P 500 fell 38%.
+That’s just the sort of shelter you need as storm clouds threaten again.

 Questions about portfolio protection?
 Drop me a line: firstname.lastname@example.org

 John Persinos is managing editor of Investing Daily.